WilliamWoha/csjournal/docs/Semester3/DSA/Topic06.rst

         return -1;
     }

-| This works for most situations but if you're looking through an array of size One Million then in the worst case it would do One Million comparisons.
+| This works for most situations but if you're looking through an array of size One Million then in the worst case it would do One Million comparisons, which would happen if the thing you're looking for is at the very end, or even worse, not there at all.
 One way to improve upon this would be a search function called ``binarySearch`` which is much faster, but requires the array to be sorted.
 This is because it uses the fact that the array is sorted to cut the search space in half every time, and it's much faster than a linear search.
 The code for this is as follows:

 .. code-block:: c++
    :linenos: